Susan Sullivan

 Biography

-Professor Sullivan joined the faculty of the Political Science Department at Temple in 2018 and teaches a range of courses in law and politics, including Constitutional Law, Civil Rights, the Supreme Court, and American Political Systems.
-Professor Sullivan also teaches in the Intellectual Heritage Program and courses in Criminal Justice, including Justice in America and White Collar Crime.
-Her academic career includes teaching at San Francisco Law School, Widener School of Law, and Saint Joseph's University (Literature in Translation).
+Professor Sullivan joined the faculty of the Political Science and Criminal Justice Departments at Temple in 2018 and teaches a range of courses in politics, law, and criminal justice, including Constitutional Law, Civil Rights, the Supreme Court, White Collar Crime, Criminal Procedure, and Justice in America.
+Professor Sullivan also teaches in the Intellectual Heritage Program.
+Her academic career includes teaching law at San Francisco Law School, Widener School of Law, and Saint Joseph's University (Literature in Translation).

 Professor Sullivan is a regular live television news commentator.
-Her appearances include interviews and analysis for MSNBC, the BBC, and TRT International TV News on pressing issues of the day concerning law, politics and current events.
+Her appearances include interviews and analysis of legal issues for MSNBC, the BBC, and TRT International TV News, covering pressing issues of the day related to law, politics, and current events, including gun control, international affairs, abortion rights, the Supreme Court, and criminal justice.
 She is also an occasional guest commentator for local radio news outlets such as KYW News Radio in Philadelphia and BBC Essex in England.
-She has written op-eds for the Philadelphia Inquirer.
+She has written multiple op-eds for several prominent media outlets, including The Philadelphia Inquirer and The Huffington Post.

-With a passion for literature, she also interviews writers before a live audience in ‘conversations’ subsequently broadcast on National Public Radio (NPR).
-Some of her recent interviewees include Salman Rushdie, Jonathan Franzen, A.S.
-Byatt, and Arundhati Roy.
+Professor Sullivan also interviews writers before a live audience in on-stage ‘conversations’ subsequently broadcast on National Public Radio (NPR).
+Some of her recent interviewees include Salman Rushdie, Jonathan Franzen, and Arundhati Roy.

 Courses Taught